bhavyaj12/halcyon-skin-store/README.md

 > - Button to add the product to the cart
 > - If the cart already contains that item, it's only increasing the quantity.

-## Features to be added (Work in Progress)
-- Cart and Wishlist according to user logged in (Right now it's implemented for current session without API calls)
-- Payment integration
-- Single Product Page
+## Features that will improve the project
-- Address Management
+- Infinite scroll
-- Profile Page
+- Profile page
+- Orders management
+- Pagination
+- Theme change

 ## Tech Stack
 - JavaScript
 - React.js
 - HTML
 - CSS
+- React Router 6

 ## Run Locally